Kick-start your career with a postgraduate conversion course

 Get into teaching the postgrad route

 A PGCE is an intensive teacher training course that will get you up to speed and ready to tackle the classroom.
-There is a range of funding available as well as paid schemes that allow you to learn while you work (such as the GTP).
+There is a range of funding available as well as paid schemes that allow you to learn while you work (such as School Direct or Teach First).
 Applicants come from a wide range of disciplines and the qualification often leads straight to employment.

 So what's the next step?